sulfo/xml-sitemap-feed/readme.txt

 == Frequently Asked Questions ==

-= How are the values for priority and changefreq calculated? =

-The front page has a priority of 1.0, pages are always 0.6 and posts will have a priority between 0.8 and 0.3 depending on comments and its age. the cangefreq of the frontpage is set to daily, monthly for pages and either monthly or weekly for posts depending on comments.

-Dynamic pages like category pages, tag pages and archive pages are not listed in this version yet.

 = Can I change the sitemap name/URL? =

 No. The sitemap url that you manually submit too Google (if you are impatient) should be http://yourblogurl.tld/sitemap.xml but is also available via http://yourblogurl.tld/feed/sitemap